 - Harder to obtain finance on leases less than 80 years

-- Value of the flat will drop quite a lot once the lease goes below 70 years, so a payment will need to be made to the freeholder to extend, say £10k-£15k on a £100k flat to take lease from 70 to 125 years
+- Value of the flat will drop quite a lot once the lease goes below 70 years.
+This means a payment will need to be made to the freeholder to extend, say £10k-£15k on a £100k flat to take lease from 70 to 125 years

 - Ground rents can increase a lot over time